maxwondercorn/ember-dictionary/README.md

 Dictionary loading mocked from [wooorm/dictionaries](https://github.com/wooorm/dictionaries)

-This is a custom [hunspell](http://hunspell.github.io) dictionary to use with [retext-spell](https://github.com/retextjs/retext-spell) for spellchecking the Ember guides.
+This is a custom [hunspell](http://hunspell.github.io) dictionary for spellchecking the Ember guides.
 It has the common technical terms used by the Ember community and helps enforce consistency across the guides.

 For example, `emberobserver` and `EmberObserver` will be flagged as invalid, with a suggestion of `Ember Observer`.

+The dictionary will use [retext-spell](https://github.com/retextjs/retext-spell) to spell check the markdown files.

 It does not include common addon or package names, for example `ember-cli-addon-docs` because they are not likely to be in every guide.
 These should be defined in the local `.ember.dic` file located a the root of the project.